SoftInstigate/restheart-website/index.md

 ---
 layout: default
 stars-bounce: true
-title: The Open Source Backend for MongoDB
+title: A backend for web, mobile and AI apps
-excerpt: RESTHeart is the open source backend for MongoDB, built on a modern Java stack with virtual threads and GraalVM native images.
+excerpt: RESTHeart is a backend for web, mobile and AI apps.
+Open source and MongoDB-native, it is built on a modern Java stack with virtual threads and GraalVM native images.
 It gives you instant REST, GraphQL and WebSocket APIs on your data, built-in authentication and authorization, and a plugin framework for Java, Kotlin, JavaScript and TypeScript — no backend boilerplate.
 Run it for free with Docker, or use the managed RESTHeart Cloud service.
 Plus Sophia, the AI assistant with a native MCP server.
 ---

 <section id="top" class="pt-4 pb-2">